AlCalzone/ioBroker.zwave2/README.md

 	### __WORK IN PROGRESS__
 -->

+### 1.3.5 (2020-06-17)
+* Added some details to the `Multi Channel Association CC` interview logging
+* Configured lifeline node associations of newer devices should now be set correctly
+* The `CRC-16 Command Encapsulation CC` is now correctly detected as implemented
+* The log file is complete again

 ### 1.3.4 (2020-06-16)
 * The association UI no longer crashes if an empty association object is returned
 * The target endpoint selection for associations is now hidden if an association does not support multiple target endpoints